 Since the software is in "alpha" mode, these instructions will become more straightforward as time progresses.
 In particular I will try to wrap the project into a Python package so that it can be easily installed via pip.

-If you have any questions about the installation procedure, then please don't hesitate to email me on email@example.com.
+If you have any questions about the installation procedure, then please don't hesitate to contact our team on email@example.com.

 The "philosophy" of the forex trading system, as with the rest of the QuantStart site, is to try and mimic real-life trading as much as possible in our backtesting.
 This means including the details that are often excluded from more "research oriented" backtesting situations.
 Latency, server outages, automation, monitoring, realistic transaction costs will all be included within the models to give us a good idea of how well a strategy is likely to perform.